-- i) found to be in breach of the University Disciplinary regulations with regard to Academic Misconduct at a level of 'Malpractice' or 'Misconduct' - ii) found to be in breach of the University regulations with regard to non-Academic Misconduct. - FP1.4The behaviour in question may normally arise within course activity (i.e. at the University or on Placement) however other behaviour or actions, particularly those warranting intervention of police or other authorised body, or which may lead to criminal charges, may also be considered under Fitness to Practise Regulations. - FP1.5 Any member of academic staff involved with a student's programme who has concerns regarding their Fitness to Practise should inform the Authorised Officer (normally the Dean of School) or his/her nominee in writing as soon as is practicably possible.
+- i) found to be in breach of the University Disciplinary regulations with regard to Academic Misconduct at a level of 'Malpractice' or 'Misconduct' - ii) found to be in breach of the University regulations with regard to non-Academic Misconduct. - FP1.4 The conduct in question may normally arise within course activity (i.e. at the University or on Placement) however other conduct not commensurate with the expectations of the student's relevant professional code, particularly conduct warranting intervention of police or other authorised body, or which may lead to criminal charges, may also be considered under Fitness to Practise Regulations.